kaden175ck/Coding-Practice/JS/Readme.md

-## Open index.html and it will take you to all pages, no ES6 in this folder
+## Index.html will direct you to most of the pages.
+File names like loop.js correspond to loop.html; these files can only be accessed through the corresponding HTML file.
+There is no ES6 in this folder.